 How long should my system run in a cycle?

-There is no exact answer for this question, as each home is different.
+There is no exact answer to this question, as each home is different.
 The average air conditioner is built to remove heat from your home as fast as it comes in on a 110° day, meaning that it would run continuously just to keep up and would not gain on the heat at all.
 The cooler the temperature is below 110°, the more the system will cycle on and off.
-Other factors such as insulation, windows and direction your home faces also contribute to either shortened or increased cycle times
+Other factors such as insulation, windows, and the direction your home faces also contribute to either shortened or increased cycle times.